hungdv136/rio/README.md

 ## How to use in integration test

-Suppose that we want to test (manual or automation) an API that calls an external API by simulating a mock response for that external API
+Suppose that we want to test (manual or automation) an API that calls an external API by simulating a mock response for that external API.
+It can help us to create stable tests by isolating our test suites with external systems

 ### Deploy `Rio` as a stand-alone service